Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 To give your manuscript the best chance of publication, follow these Manuscript Preparation Guidelines.

-Original Research Articles (5,000–8,000 words): empirical, data-driven studies (quantitative, qualitative, or mixed methods) that generate new empirical evidence or test existing theoretical frameworks.
+Original Research Articles (5,000–8,000 words): empirical, data-driven studies (quantitative, qualitative, or mixed methods) that generate new evidence and/or rigorously test and extend existing theoretical frameworks.

 Preliminary Communications (4,000–7,000 words): reports of initial or partial findings from ongoing research, intended for early dissemination.